Wesley-Janson/Wesley-Janson.github.io/_pages/cv.md

 You can download a PDF of an abbreviated version of my resume <a href="https://github.com/Wesley-Janson/Wesley-Janson.github.io/raw/master/_pages/wesley_janson_resume.pdf" download="">here</a>

 ## Education
-* M.S. in Computational Analysis and Public Policy, University of Chicago, 2023 (*Expected*)
+* M.S. in Computational Analysis and Public Policy, University of Chicago, 2023
 * B.A. in Economics, University of Minnesota-Twin Cities, 2018

 ## Technical Skills